ViCCo-Group/thingsvision/README.md

   )
 )

-#Enter part of the model for which you would like to extract features:
+# enter part of the model for which you would like to extract features (e.g., penultimate layer)
 (e.g., "decoder.flatten")

 dataset = ImageDataset(